Norwich Dog Trainer

 ANYWAY!

-I'm sorry I know I do waffle on as these subjects do get me fired up, so here it all is in a simple list of the basic knowledge you may need that I think would help you train your dog, but don't worry I will explain clearly and demonstrate all you need know during my visit.
+I'm sorry I know I do waffle on as these subjects do get me fired up, so here it all is in a simple list of the basic knowledge you may need that I think would help you train your dog, but don't worry I will explain clearly, demonstrate and teach you all you need know during my visit.

 · Understanding dog behaviour